Skip to content

 Recommendation

-Use Flutterwave as the African rail in any operator stack with meaningful Nigeria, Kenya, Ghana, Uganda or South Africa exposure - it's the broadest single-contract African footprint available.
-Pair with Nuvei, Solidgate or Worldpay for European and North American card flows where Flutterwave's 4.8% international rate is uncompetitive.
+Use Flutterwave as the African rail in any operator stack with meaningful Nigeria, Kenya, Ghana, Uganda or South Africa exposure.
+It's the broadest single-contract African footprint available.
+Pair with Nuvei or Worldpay for European and North American card flows where Flutterwave's 4.8% international rate is uncompetitive.
 Pair with NOWPayments or CoinsPaid for crypto if your cashier needs it.
 Don't make Flutterwave your sole iGaming PSP unless you are an Africa-only operator.
 Negotiate aggressively on per-method rates (USSD and bank transfer should be sub-1%), reserve duration (push for 90 days vs 180), FX markup (get a flat number instead of 'banking partner rate') and the chargeback dispute fee.
 For gambling-licensed operations in MGA or UKGC markets, document the supplier-compliance posture carefully because Flutterwave doesn't ship that documentation as a packaged product the way Nuvei or Paysafe do.

 Pros

-• 34 African country payment licences through one contract - the broadest single-contract African footprint in this catalogue.
+• 34 African country payment licences through one contract, the broadest single-contract African footprint in this catalogue.
 The Nigerian CBN Switching & Processing Licence (granted September 1, 2022, held by fewer than 10 institutions) and the brand-new CBN Microfinance Bank Licence (approved April 2, 2026) put Flutterwave in a Nigerian regulatory position no foreign-headquartered PSP can match.
 For operators targeting Nigeria, Kenya, Ghana or any Pan-African setup, this is a structural advantage.

-• Direct mobile-money integrations across the major African carriers - M-Pesa in Kenya (around 90% of Kenyan online betting volume), MTN Mobile Money in Ghana, Uganda, Rwanda, Cameroon and Cote d'Ivoire, Airtel Money across East Africa, plus Mobile Money Malawi and Mobile Money Franco.
+• Direct mobile-money integrations across the major African carriers: M-Pesa in Kenya (around 90% of Kenyan online betting volume), MTN Mobile Money in Ghana, Uganda, Rwanda, Cameroon and Cote d'Ivoire, Airtel Money across East Africa, plus Mobile Money Malawi and Mobile Money Franco.
 Each of these is a direct partnership rather than a gateway proxy.
 For an iGaming operator, the engineering cost of pulling these one-by-one is 6-12 months that Flutterwave compresses into one integration.

 • PCI DSS Level 1, SOC 1, SOC 2 and NDPR-compliant security baseline.
 3D Secure 2 applied to higher-risk card transactions.
 Built-in fraud detection with real-time scoring.
 Two-factor and biometric authentication available on the merchant dashboard.
-Hard fraud-rate ceiling of 0.10% per month protects the platform against bonus-abuse rings - useful structurally for iGaming flows even if the threshold is tight.
+Hard fraud-rate ceiling of 0.10% per month protects the platform against bonus-abuse rings, useful structurally for iGaming flows even if the threshold is tight.

 • Flexible technical integration.
 REST API (v3 stable, v4 in public beta with OAuth2.0 and a modernised sandbox).
 Official SDKs across 11+ languages: Node, React, React Native, Vue, Angular, Flutter, iOS, Java, PHP, .NET, Ruby, Python.
 Plugins for WordPress, WooCommerce, Magento, OpenCart and PrestaShop.
 Postman/OpenAPI collections, webhooks, full sandbox with test cards.
 Integration paths from hosted modal (Flutterwave Standard) to fully custom Direct API.
 Typical technical integration is 1-3 weeks.

-• Cross-border payout product is genuinely operational.
+• Cross-border payout product is fully operational.
 Send App receives in 29+ corridors covering most of West, East and Southern Africa.
 Business Transfer API handles bulk payouts with bank-account name-match resolution before sending money.
 Settlement in local currency on the recipient side without requiring an entity in the destination country.
 For iGaming affiliate programmes paying African affiliates, or B2B platforms paying African content partners, this is the operational alternative to correspondent banking.

 Cons

 • No gambling-specific licensing.
 No MGA, no UKGC, no Curacao B2B supplier licence under the LOK regime, no SPA/MF licence under Brazil's Law 14.790/2023 framework.
 For operators in regulated gambling markets the supplier-compliance burden falls entirely on the operator.
-Nuvei, Solidgate, Paysafe and Worldpay all ship gambling-vertical compliance documentation as a packaged product.
+Nuvei, Paysafe and Worldpay all ship gambling-vertical compliance documentation as a packaged product.
 Flutterwave does not.

 • No prebuilt iGaming PAM connectors.
 No SoftSwiss, EveryMatrix, Slotegrator, BetConstruct or any other major platform integration shipped.
 Operators on those PAMs build the integration through the REST API directly with custom work on the operator side.
 AstroPay has a Slotegrator connector.
 PayRetailers has a SoftSwiss connector.
 PayNearMe runs BetMGM and DraftKings on the named client list.
 Flutterwave is missing from every published PAM compatibility matrix.

-• Rolling reserve up to 10% held for 180 days where applicable - the longest hold window in this catalogue alongside Worldpay.
+• Rolling reserve up to 10% held for 180 days where applicable, the longest hold window in this catalogue alongside Worldpay.
 EBANX runs 4% for 180 days.
 AstroPay holds 90 days.
 Nuvei runs 5-10% for 6 months.
 The Flutterwave structure is a real working-capital constraint at iGaming scale, especially for operators with naturally elevated chargeback rates around first deposits and bonus abuse.

 • Support friction shows up consistently.
 Capterra reviewers flag slow customer-support resolution on tickets.
 Trustpilot has 32% 1-star reviews despite a 4.4 headline rating.
 The 2024 dashboard redesign broke mobile responsiveness for some users.
 Glassdoor describes an 'unstructured environment' and gap in expat-vs-local Nigerian staff treatment.
 The merchant escalation path exists but isn't as predictable as Worldpay's enterprise-account model.